SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0433 GMT

 --------------

-The partially convertible rupee was at 60.9650/9750 per dollar versus Friday's close of 61.18/19, tracking losses in the greenback compared with most other Asian currencies.
+The partially convertible rupee trading weaker at 60.79/80 per dollar vs previous close of 60.60/61, tracking weak domestic shares.
+Asian currencies trading mixed compared with the dollar.

 INTEREST RATE SWAPS